 Next steps for digital marketers

 The DSN I described in this article doesn’t exist yet.
 That means if you are a reactionary digital marketer, your next step is to keep doing what you’re doing.
-Regardless, I recommend investing in earned media, influencer outreach, and leveraging customers now, because they are highly effective tactics even without the existence of a DSN.
+Regardless, I recommend investing in earned media, influencer outreach, and leveraging customers now because they are highly effective tactics even without a DSN.

-However, if you are someone that is looking for your next big opportunity, then you may want to consider investing your time and money into a DSN related product or service.
+However, if you are looking for your next big opportunity, you may want to consider investing your time and money into a DSN-related product or service.
 The best place to start is to become a contributor to Solid.
-Contributing to Solid will help you understand the underlying architecture of how it works and may also allow you to create features that will benefit the product or service you’re interested in building.
+Contributing to Solid will help you understand the underlying architecture of how it works and allow you to create features that will benefit the product or service you’re interested in building.

 The DSN presents one of the biggest opportunities for entrepreneurs that I’ve seen in a while.
 The question is whether or not you will be a user or a creator.